 Shooting leaves one dead, one injured Monday afternoon in Hammond

-HAMMOND - The sheriff's office is investigating a deadly shooting off Old Baton Rouge Highway, less than a mile west of the I-12 overpass.
+HAMMOND - The sheriff's office is investigating a deadly shooting off Old Baton Rouge Highway, less than a mile west of the I-55 overpass.

 The Tangipahoa Parish Sheriff's Office said one man was killed and a second hurt in gunfire on Dillon Lane around 2:30 Monday afternoon.